Level 1: Revocable Living Trust (for some)

 Step 2 (Level 2 of Estate Tax Planning): Remove existing life insurance from estate taxes

-you face MA estate taxes.
+then you face MA estate taxes.
 If so, you should ponder adding Level 2 to your estate planning.

 Many people say that 'isn't life insurance free of taxes?'
 Yes, to some degree but not for estate tax purposes.